 For this type of app, the first thing you see after you register is a video tutorial showing you more info about the features of the app.

 In Mixpanel you see a video for every feature of the app.
-When you first login you’re redirected to “Segmentation”.
-Each of the videos explain how the feature works, and show you how you can use it.
+When you first log in you’re redirected to “Segmentation”.
+Each of the videos explains how the feature works, and show you how you can use it.

 4. Call to action